 the purposes for the Processing

-any other information that is necessary to make the Processing fair (such as any recipients of the Data and their purposes, a reminder of the Data Subject’s right of access (see below) and correction and whether any of the information we are asking for is mandatory or voluntary).
+any other information that is necessary to make the Processing fair (such as any recipients of the Data and their purposes and a reminder of the Data Subject’s legal rights (see below)).

 In the case of Launchcloud LLC marketing activities e.g. advertisement of Launchcloud LLC products and services on our website, we include a description of the communication channels that we intend to use.
 If any of those channels involve marketing by email, SMS, fax or automated calling systems, we will (as a general rule) obtain the Data Subject’s consent by means of a suitable (reversible) opt in provision.
 Where we obtain Personal Data directly from the Data Subject (e.g. as a result of a telephone call, or online capture) we give the notice to the Data Subject at the time we obtain their Data.
-Where we obtain Personal Data about a Data Subject from a third party source (e.g. an agent) we provide the data protection notice as soon as reasonably practicable after we have started Processing their Data (unless it would be a disproportionate effort to do so).
+Where we obtain Personal Data about a Data Subject from a third party source (e.g. an agent) we provide the data protection notice as soon as reasonably practicable after we have started Processing their Data (unless it would be a disproportionate effort to do so, in which case we will take appropriate measures to protect the Data Subject's rights, freedoms and legitimate interests, including making the notice publicly available).

 This is primarily an obligation for Data Controllers and for the most part only affects Launchcloud LLC in the operation of our own internal business.
 Launchcloud LLC will only process Personal Data where it is justified under one of the following conditions:

-the Data Subject has given his consent to the Processing, or
+the Data Subject has given his consent to the Processing for one more specified purposes, or

 the Processing is necessary: